Franktheu/Custom-Filtering-Search-Engine/README.md

 You will need to create a programmable search engine and get an API key by following these directions.
 You will need a Google account, and as part of this you may also need to sign up for Google Cloud.

 Other files
-You'll need to download a list of ad and tracker urls from here.
+You'll need to download a list of ad and tracker urls from https://github.com/Franktheu/Custom-Filtering-Search-Engine.
 We'll use this to filter out bad domains.
 Please save it as blacklist.txt.

 RUN
 Run the project with: